HRYoNG/DeepRL_Project2/Report.md

 Added epsilon parameter decreased the noise over time as the agent gains more experience.
 Then it started to converge and get higher scores as time goes by.

-Environment was solved as you can see in the plot below.
+The environment was solved as you can see in the plot below.

 # Plot of Rewards